Sólheimajökull Glacier : Top Things to Do & See

 ATV Quad Black Sand Fun

 Get your heart racing on an ATV tour with our partner, Arcanum Glacier Tours.
-Visit to the DC3 plane wreck and views of the nearby glacier and the Dyrhólaey Peninsula are only a few of the highlights you can expect.
+Visit the DC3 plane wreck, and views of the nearby glacier and the Dyrhólaey Peninsula are only a few of the highlights you can expect.

 The stretching ice fields of the Mýrdalsjökull glacier are rarely explored to their full extent.
 With the help of an expert guide get up close and personal with the powdery snow and glacial panoramas on this Arcanum Glacier Tours expedition.